al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-3. Many-to-Many Relationship:
-   In a many-to-many relationship, multiple documents are connected to multiple other documents.
+3. In a many-to-many relationship, multiple documents are connected to multiple other documents.
 This type of relationship is represented by referencing the related documents using arrays in both directions.

 Example:
-Let's say you have a "student" document and a "course" document, where each student can be enrolled in multiple courses, and each course can have multiple students.
-You can model this relationship by maintaining an array of student references in the course document and an array of course references in the student document.
+Let's say we have a "student" document and a "course" document, where each student can be enrolled in multiple courses, and each course can have multiple students.
+We can model this relationship by maintaining an array of student references in the course document and an array of course references in the student document.

 ```javascript
 // student document